The 12 Best National Parks That Need to Be on Your Bucket List

 From Acadia to Shenandoah, these national parks are worth a visit this summer.

-Now that summer has arrived, it's the perfect time to start planning a vacation to one of the country's 63 stunning national parks.
+Believe it or not, summer is right around the corner, meaning it's the perfect time to start planning a vacation to one of the country's 63 stunning national parks.

-While each park offers up its own reasons for visiting—whether it's unique wildlife viewing, like the bighorn sheep at Badlands National Park, a once-in-a-lifetime opportunity, like seeing the lava flowing at Hawai'i Volcanoes National Park, or boating alongside crocodiles at Everglades National Park—some parks are always going to be more popular than others.
+While each park offers up its own reasons for visiting—whether it's unique wildlife viewing, like seeing the bighorn sheep at Badlands National Park, or a once-in-a-lifetime opportunity, like seeing the lava flowing at Hawai'i Volcanoes National Park—some parks are always going to be more popular than others.

-When you picture a national park, you're most likely picturing a mountain range or large open area in the great outdoors.
-But, some of the country's most interesting parks aren't located outdoors at all… instead, they're underground, like New Mexico's Carlsbad Caverns National Park.
+When you picture a national park, you most likely imagine a mountain range or large open area in the great outdoors.
+But some of the country's most interesting parks aren't located outdoors at all—instead, they're underground, like New Mexico's Carlsbad Caverns National Park.

 The park, located in the Guadalupe Mountains, contains more than 100 different caves.

 "The main chamber, appropriately called the Big Room, is the largest cave chamber in North America by volume, approximately four thousand feet long, 625 feet wide, and 255 feet high at its tallest point," says Alex Tiffany, a travel planner and blogger at Just Go Exploring.
 "The caverns contain thousands of stalactites and stalagmites, some of which are over 60 feet tall."